Office of Sponsored Programs Frequently Asked Questions

 - What can be used as cost share, other than salary and cash?

 Cost sharing that is required by some sponsors (such as EPA) is called mandatory cost sharing.
 Cost sharing included in proposals that is not required by the sponsor is referred to as voluntary cost sharing.
 However, it is the University's policy not to volunteer cost sharing.
 Once cost sharing has been included in a proposal and that proposal has been accepted by the sponsor, the University has an obligation to provide the cost sharing proposed, regardless of whether it was mandatory or voluntary.
 The terms required or committed cost sharing are used to describe this obligation.
-For a definition of cost sharing and other information, click here.

 - What are the steps for entering into a Collaborative Agreement?